ztombol/varrick/README.md

 Install run time dependencies.

-- Bash - Currently the only supported shell (non-portable syntax was avoided in many cases to ease porting in the future).
+- Bash `4.2.25` or later - Currently the only supported shell (non-portable syntax was avoided in many cases to ease porting in the future).
 - [`envsubst`][envsubst-hp] from [`gettext`][gettext-hp]
 - [`sed`][sed-hp]